wolfvictorOSI/Edge-Data-Store-Docs/V1/SDS/indexes.md

 Indexes speed up and order the results of searches.
 A key uniquely identifies a record within a collection of records.
 Keys are unique within the collection.

-In Sds, the key of an SdsType is also an index.
+In SDS, the key of an SdsType is also an index.
 The key is often referred to as the *primary index,* while all other indexes are referred to as *secondary indexes* or *secondaries*.

 An SdsType that is used to define an SdsStream must specify a key.
 When inserting data into an SdsStream, every key value must be unique.
-Sds will not store more than a single event for a given key.
+SDS will not store more than a single event for a given key.
 An event with a particular key may be deleted or updated, but two events with the same key cannot exist.

 Secondary indexes are defined on SdsStreams and are applied to a single property.
 You can define many secondary indexes.
 Secondary index values do not need to be unique.